For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Furthermore, Mistral 7b utilizes innovative attention mechanisms like group query attention and sliding window attention.
 These techniques enable the model to focus on relevant parts of the input data more effectively, improving performance and efficiency.

 Mistral 7B is an architecture based on transformer architecture and introduces several innovative features and parameters.
-Here’s a gist of the architectural details:
+Here are the architectural details;

 sliding window attention